 As I zealously try to sort out this puzzling scene myself, my focus keeps returning to volatility.
-After countless hours spent researching and writing about volatility in the past years, I continue to marvel at just how important volatility truly is in the grand scheme of things.
+After countless hours spent researching and

 With both the VIX and the VXN implied volatility indices dropping to new interim lows this week, we decided to look again at implied volatility to search for more clues about what lies ahead over the visible horizon.
 After painstakingly analyzing about two-dozen different charts of these two indices, two VIX charts ended up making the cut for this essay.

 One you are very familiar with and one is quite new and unique.
 Our first graph this week simply shows the usual-suspect absolute VIX, which has some known measurement issues since its baseline constantly changes.
 Our second graph attempts to address these known VIX issues by converting the absolute VIX into a Relative VIX.
 The conclusions drawn from this mathematical exercise were quite interesting and may prove very valuable for speculators.

 This first baseline absolute VIX graph is modified from my "War Rally Euphoria" essay of a few weeks ago.
 It provides the necessary foundation off of which we can launch to delve into the new Relative VIX arena.